 - Stroller – You can rent or bring your own stroller.
 Strollers must be able to fold for buses and trams.
 We'll get into more details about strollers later!

 - Food – Formula, bottles, baby food and snacks, baby spoon (and a few extras, just in case)

 - Diapers and wipes (right now, sanitizing wipes are especially hopful to pop in the diaper bag)

-- Lovies or stroller/carrier toys from home
+- Lovies, pacifiers, or toys from home

 - (Optional) Carrier – It's especially helpful on transportation and rides where you have to fold up the stroller.